Mauritius country profile

 President: Ameenah Gurib

-Ameenah Gurib was sworn in as president of Mauritius in June 2015, becoming the first woman to hold the ceremonial position.
+Ameenah Gurib was sworn in as president in June 2015, becoming the first woman to hold the ceremonial position.

 She replaced Kailash Purryag, who was chosen by the previous Labour Party government in 2012 and resigned in May 2015 following the election victory of the alliance led by Sir Anerood Jugnauth in December 2014.

 An internationally-renowned scientist and biologist, Mrs Gurib is an expert in biodiversity conservation and sustainable development.

 Pravind Kumar Jugnauth succeeded his father, Sir Anerood Jugnauth, as prime minister in January 2017.

 Until he stepped down, Sir Anerood Jugnauth had been the longest-serving prime minister since Mauritius gained independence from Britain in 1968.

 Mr Jugnauth is leader of the governing Militant Socialist Movement party and is also concurrently serving as minister of finance and interior.